backstage/backstage/.changeset/curvy-tigers-cross.md

 '@backstage/plugin-notifications': patch
 ---

-all notifications can be marked and filtered by severity critical, high, normal or low, the default is 'normal'
+All notifications can be marked and filtered by severity critical, high, normal or low, the default is 'normal'